commercetools/sphere-node-product-csv-sync/README.md

     --debug                      give as many feedback as possible
 ```

-For all sub command specific options please call `node lib/run <sub command> --help`.
+For all sub command specific options please call `./bin/product-csv-sync <sub command> --help`.

 ## Import

+The import command allows to create new products with their variants as well to update existing products and their variants.
+During update it is possible to concentrate only on those attributes that should be updated.
+This means that the CSV may contain only those columns that contain changed values.

 ### Usage

 ```
-node lib/run import --help
+./bin/product-csv-sync import --help

   Usage: import --projectKey <project-key> --clientId <client-id> --clientSecret <client-secret> --csv <file>

   Options:

     -h, --help                                 output usage information
-    -c, --csv <file>                CSV file containing products to import -l, --language [lang]           Default language to using during import (for slug generation, category linking etc.)
+    -c, --csv <file>                           CSV file containing products to import -l, --language [lang]                      Default language to using during import (for slug generation, category linking etc. - default is en)
+    --customAttributesForCreationOnly <items>  List of comma-separated attributes to use when creating products (ignore when updating)
     --continueOnProblems                       When a product does not validate on the server side (400er response), ignore it and continue with the next products
     --suppressMissingHeaderWarning             Do not show which headers are missing per produt type.
     --allowRemovalOfVariants                   If given variants will be removed if there is no corresponding row in the CSV.
 Otherwise they are not touched.
+    --ignoreSeoAttributes                      If true all meta* attrbutes are kept untouched.
-    --publish                       When given, all changes will be published immediately
+    --publish                                  When given, all changes will be published immediately --dryRun                                   Will list all action that would be triggered, but will not POST them to SPHERE.IO
 ```

 ### CSV Format